oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ## 3.3 JADN Extensions
-JADN consists of a set of core definition elements, plus several extensions that make type definitions more compact or that support the [DRY](#dry) software design principle.
+JADN consists of a set of core definition elements, plus several extensions that make type definitions more compact or support the [DRY](#dry) software design principle.
-Extensions can be replaced by core definitions without changing the meaning of the definition.
+Extensions are syntactic sugar that can be replaced by core definitions without changing their meaning.
-In other words, extensions are a form of syntactic sugar.
-Simplifying ("de-sugaring") reduces the code needed to serialize and validate data and may make specifications easier to understand.
-But it creates additional definitions that must be kept in sync, expanding the specification and increasing maintenance effort.
+Unfolding definitions into core format simplifies the code needed to serialize and validate data and may clarify their meaning, but creates additional definitions that must be kept in sync.

 The following extensions can be converted to core definitions:
 * Anonymous type definition within a field